News

 “We brought LEAN methodology into our practice to help with efficiency and reduce waste.”

-Learn More: Four Game-Changing Business Strategies to Improve Laboratory Processes
+Discover More: Four Game-Changing Business Strategies to Improve Laboratory Processes

 Tips for Growing a Large-Scale Lab Operation

 To those lab operators who have successfully grown their start-up anatomic pathology practices or clinical/reference laboratories into thriving mid-sized businesses with solid reputations and client bases, congratulations are in order.
-That’s quite an achievement in today's ultra-challenging lab industry environment.
+That’s quite an achievement in today's challenging lab industry environment.

 Now the question becomes, “How do we go from a successful mid-sized company to a large-scale business enterprise?”